-Army drill instructor charged over viral video involving Black man
+Army drill sergeant charged over viral video involving Black man

 Richland County Sheriff Leon Lott identified Staff Sgt.
 Jonathan Pentland, 42, as the aggressor

-South Carolina authorities have charged a White Army drill instructor with misdemeanor assault after he appeared on video shoving and shouting at a Black man on a suburban sidewalk earlier this week.
+South Carolina authorities have charged a White Army drill sergeant with misdemeanor assault after he appeared on video shoving and shouting at a Black man on a suburban sidewalk earlier this week.

 Authorities have identified Staff Sgt.
 Jonathan Pentland, 42, as the aggressor who demands that a smaller, unidentified Black man "walk away" from a stretch of suburban sidewalk.